Simcoe County Rovers FC: Owners

-Rovers Sports and Entertainment Group (RSEG) owns the Simcoe County Rovers Football Club.
-RSEG is made up of current and former Canadian National team players, as well as others.
+Rovers Sports and Entertainment Group (RSEG) served as the original owners.
+RSEG was made up of current and former Canadian National team players, as well as others.
 The ownership group includes Julian de Guzman, Peter Raco, Kosi Stobbs, Will Devellis, Jason Melbourne, David Zbar, Steve Mantzouranis, as well as Canadian national team players Atiba Hutchinson, Janine Beckie, Cyle Larin, and Doneil Henry.

+In December 2025, the Barrie Soccer Club acquired 100% of the club from RSEG.